InterNetX/php-domainrobot-sdk/README.md

 ## Example Implementations

-You can find some example implemnation in the *example* Folder in the source code.
+You can find some example implementation in the *example* Folder in the source code.
 We will add examples for all or at least most tasks in the next versions of this SDK.

 ## Usage